 It's rare, but it does happen.
-I asked Jarvis to “write a paragraph about the topic above”, I hit CTRL+Enter, it highlighted the text, and then started writing about intelligent people being creative.
+I asked Jasper to “write a paragraph about the topic above”, I hit CTRL+Enter, it highlighted the text, and then started writing about intelligent people being creative.
 Hmmm.
 Let's try that again.

 Ah, that's much better.
 I'll keep working on different commands and will write a blog post about my favorites in a few weeks.

 To spice it up a bit, ask Jasper to write – but add some adverbs like “briefly” or “urgently”.
 Just like with the templates you can choose a tone of voice in, adverbs give Jasper the push to change the tone of text.

 I told Jasper to “briefly describe why someone should visit Los Angeles, California in the winter” and this is the output.

 Watch this video (or read the blog post): 21 Ways to Make $100/Day With Jasper Templates: